abhiiiesh/medilens/README.md

 # MediLens - Longitudinal Healthcare Assistant

-MediLens is a medication safety assistant for elderly and visually-impaired users.
+MediLens is a medication safety assistant for People.

 ## Key capabilities
 - Medication label analysis from camera image